List of countries that have gained independence from Spain: Independence waves

 Since its beginnings in the 16th century, the Spanish empire conquered new areas starting out from its Castilian core kingdom.
 In 1597, the Spanish (Castilian) crown lost the Netherlands (Holland).
 In 1640, Portugal split away after Philip II had incorporated it to its domains in 1581.
 A second independence tide came about following the Independence of the Thirteen Colonies in North America and the Battle of Trafalgar that heralded the end of the Spanish Atlantic hegemony.
 Venezuela (1811), under the influence of the Basque Enlightenment, sparked the independence movements of Central and Southern America, spearheaded by Simon Bolivar.

-During the Spanish Restoration in the late 19th century, the last major colonies Cuba, Puerto Rico and Philippines detached from the metropolis with the support of the United States.
+During the Spanish Restoration in the late 19th century, the last major overseas territories Cuba, Puerto Rico, and Philippines detached from the metropolis with the support of the United States during the Spanish–American War in 1898.
 Since the 1950s, Spain lost the last continental lands in Africa, Spanish protectorate in Morocco, Ifni, Equatorial Guinea and Western Sahara.